ShannonAllene/Video-Poker/readme.md

 ##Notes
 We realized later that using a stack would have been much more efficient in making this project.
 Instead we used a random generator to produce the card hands. *(Maybe a project for another day.)*

+Board Class - holds all the information needed to create the GUI

+Deck Class - keeps up with the cards' ranks and suits

+Winning Hands Class - determines if the card hand is a win or not

 ##Acknowledgements
 Alix Rosarion is co-creator of this Video Poker project.